 Autism, a natural neurological variance, is part of the next evolutionary step of the human species, and if autists must learn about the social constructs of the neurotypical world in order to navigate and participate in society, society will benefit from learning about autists: our adherences to truth and routines, our tenacity and resilience, our honesty and directness, our logical, intelligent minds, and our deep interests, our passions, on which we hyperfocus, developing expertise.

-Autism is a neurotype, a form of neurodivergence, neither an illness or disorder.
-Autists are not tragedies.
+Autism is a neurotype, a form of neurodivergence.
+Autism is not a pathology; autists are not ill.
 We are justice-seeking neurodivergent humans who view and experience the world autistically—logically, in systems, in details—at our own individual times, and in our own individual spaces, living autistic lifestyles.
 We’re real.

 Can we have a twitter thread where we list all of the therapies and supports that parents -can- use to help their autistic kid? #OtherWaysThanABA #SayNotoABA #AskingAutistics #ActaullyAutistic— AutisticSciencePerson #BlackAutisticLivesMatter (@AspieHuman) April 12, 2019